 This past week I presented my first Insider* training for July’s topic; Creating Convenience.

 Creating convenience is bringing ease to new and existing customers with digital and in-person tactics.
 With so many companies flooding social media trying to take advantage of the extra time consumers are spending online during the pandemic, strive to be a brand that offers a stress-free and easy shopping experience that the customer can enjoy.
-Going out to shop right now isn’t as convenient as it once was, consider how you can change that for your customers.
+Going out to shop right now isn’t as convenient as it once was.
+So, consider how you can change that for your customers.

 Today I wanted to share two takeaways for you to implement to your social media marketing to create convenience: